parbasu/parbasu.github.io/README.md

 The app has slow initial loading times because of this [reason](https://stackoverflow.com/questions/2606190/why-are-my-basic-heroku-apps-taking-two-seconds-to-load), so the problem does not lie with my code.

+Plotly Dash is a really useful library.
+It allows you to create [beautiful looking tables](https://covid19basucrud.herokuapp.com/) just using Python.
+There's just one caveat: you need to at least have a basic understanding of HTML and CSS.

 ---

 # Mean, Median and Mode